thuml/Transfer-Learning-Library/examples/domain_generalization/image_classification/README.md

 - [Distributionally Robust Neural Networks for Group Shifts: On the Importance of Regularization for Worst-Case Generalization (GroupDRO)](https://arxiv.org/abs/1911.08731)
 - [Deep CORAL: Correlation Alignment for Deep Domain Adaptation (Deep Coral, 2016 ECCV)](https://arxiv.org/abs/1607.01719)

-## Experiment and Results
+## Usage

-The shell files give the script to reproduce the [benchmarks](/docs/dglib/benchmarks/image_classification.rst) with specified hyper-parameters.
+The shell files give the script to reproduce the benchmark with specified hyper-parameters.
-For example, if you want to reproduce IRM on Office-Home, use the following script
+For example, if you want to train IRM on Office-Home, use the following script

 ```shell script
 # Train with IRM on Office-Home Ar Cl Rw -> Pr task using ResNet 50.